holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     service rpcbind start
     mount -t nfs <target host>:/ /mnt

-All going well for the attacker, they will now have your VPS's `/` directory mounted to their `/mnt` directory.
+If all goes well for the attacker, they will now have your VPS's `/` directory mounted to their `/mnt` directory.
 If you have not setup NFS properly, they will have full access to your entire file system.

 To establish some persistence, an attacker may be able to add their SSH public key: